Seaside Heights, New Jersey: Government

 In July 2015, Bill Akers resigned from office as mayor to accept a position with the borough as a code enforcement officer.
-The Borough Council appointed councilmember Tony Vaz to fill the term ending in December 2015.
-In August 2015, the Borough Council selected Michael Carbone to fill the vacant council seat expiring in December 2017 of Anthony Vaz.
+The borough council appointed councilmember Tony Vaz to fill the term ending in December 2015.
+In August 2015, the borough council selected Michael Carbone to fill the vacant council seat expiring in December 2017 of Anthony Vaz.

 In the November 2011 general election, William Akers was elected to a four-year term as mayor and incumbent councilmembers Agnes Polhemus and Anthony E. Vaz were elected to three-year terms on the borough council.
 The three Republicans will take their new seats in January 2012.

-Mayor Hershey had been in politics in Seaside Heights uninterrupted for over 35 years and had been first elected as Mayor in 1992.
-His predecessor George Tompkins (father of current councilman Rich Tompkins) served 16 years from 1975–1991, and Mayor J. Stanley Tunney served for 25 years from 1939–1964.
-Councilwoman Agnes Polhemus served from 1972–1993, and returned in 2006.
-Joann Duszczak served on the Borough Council for more than a decade before her death in December 2010.
+Mayor Hershey had been in politics in Seaside Heights uninterrupted for over 35 years and had been first elected as mayor in 1992.
+His predecessor George Tompkins (father of current councilman Rich Tompkins) served 16 years from 1975 to 1991, and Mayor J. Stanley Tunney served for 25 years from 1939 to 1964.
+Councilwoman Agnes Polhemus served from 1972 to 1993, and returned in 2006.
+Joann Duszczak served on the borough council for more than a decade before her death in December 2010.

-Seaside Heights Borough Attorney George R. Gilmore is grandson of the late Seaside Heights Mayor J. Stanley Tunney and is the Ocean County Republican Chairman.
+Seaside Heights Borough Attorney George R. Gilmore is grandson of the late Seaside Heights mayor J. Stanley Tunney and is the Ocean County Republican chairman.